-Compound interest and more personal finance secrets are discussed thoroughly in Tony Robbins’ book, MONEY Master the Game: 7 Simple Steps to Financial Freedom
+For more on compound interest and personal finance, check out Tony Robbins’ book, MONEY Master the Game: 7 Simple Steps to Financial Freedom.

 Compounding is when an asset’s earnings from either capital gains or interest are reinvested to generate additional returns.
-Compound interest is the interest on a loan or deposit with both the initial principal and the accumulated interest from previous periods.
-In other words, compound interest is what happens when you reinvest all profits with the principle as it continues to multiply with continuous reinvesting.
+Compound interest is the interest you earn on interest.
+In other words, it’s what happens when you reinvest all profits with the principle as it continues to multiply with continuous reinvesting.

 A Huffington Post story talked about a woman celebrating her 98th year as a local bank customer.
 June Greg‘s father deposited $6.11 into her account 98 years ago, when she was only two years old.
 Neither the article nor the bank said how much the $6.11 would have grown to today.
 But if the account were a high-yield savings account and paid a 2% interest rate, June would now have $42.55.
 If the interest rate were 6%, she would have $1,845.08.
 But what if she had a 20% interest rate?
 That measly $6.11 would have compounded to $351,401,266.90!